 Christ School produces three productions every year, often a musical and two plays.
-Recent productions include the ambitious and outrageous "A Funny Thing Happened on the Way to the Forum," the old favorite "The Importance of Being Earnest," and "Rumors."
+Recent productions include And Then There Were None and Lord of the Flies.

 Productions take place in Pingree Theater, which boasts a full proscenium stage, dressing rooms, lighting system, and excellent acoustics.
 This gives you room to explore set design, lighting, and sound techniques as well as acting.
 It also seats more than 250 people, which allows you to present your work to the entire Christ School community as well as the general public.